Portland Oregon

 MANIFESTATIONS

-The entities who visit and hang out around the Crystal Ballroom come out and be themselves when the building is closed to the public, and quiet.
+The spirits who visit and hang out around The Crystal Ballroom come out and be themselves when the building is closed to the public, and quiet.

 Spirits Going About Their Business